The Secrets Must Not Flow: Scaling Security Verification to Large Codebases (extended version): Related Work

 \section{Related Work}

-Much prior work on verifying security protocols exists and surveys~\cite{DBLP:conf/sp/BarbosaBBBCLP21,DBLP:journals/fac/AvallePS14,DBLP:conf/post/Blanchet12} provide an extensive overview.
+Much prior work on verifying security protocols exists and surveys~\cite{DBLP:conf/sp/BarbosaBBBCLP21, DBLP:journals/fac/AvallePS14, DBLP:conf/post/Blanchet12} provide an extensive overview.
 Hence, we focus on approaches for verifying security properties for \emph{implementations} and their applicability to large and real-world codebases.
 We end by comparing \approach to approaches based on dynamic verification.

-\mypar{Implementation and model generation} One approach to obtain verified protocol implementations generates secure-by-construction implementations from an abstract model, \eg \cite{DBLP:conf/aina/PozzaSD04,DBLP:conf/IEEEares/CadeB12,DBLP:conf/eurosp/BhargavanBDHKSW21,DBLP:conf/sp/GancherGSDP23}.
+\mypar{Implementation and model generation} \looseness=-1 One approach to obtain verified protocol implementations generates secure-by-construction implementations from an abstract model, \eg \cite{DBLP:conf/aina/PozzaSD04, DBLP:conf/IEEEares/CadeB12, DBLP:conf/eurosp/BhargavanBDHKSW21, DBLP:conf/sp/GancherGSDP23, DBLP:conf/uss/SinghGP25}.
 However, these implementations typically show subpar performance and optimizing them by hand or integrating them into a larger codebase forfeits proven security properties.
 Thus, the abstract model has to cover the entire functionality (which we do not require).
+While \owlc~\cite{DBLP:conf/uss/SinghGP25} enables embedding a generated implementation into a codebase, they rely on the Rust type system to shield secrets from the rest of the codebase.
+We avoid this restriction by checking \ioindependence for the \app.
+In addition, they use a Rust type to ensure that a previously established session key is used during a transport phase.
+Instead, we use the \core invariant to maintain \gls{separation-logic} properties between \core \ac{API} calls, which is more expressive.